aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-styles/_index.md

 1. **ParagraphsByStyleName** – This method retrieves an array of those paragraphs in the document that have a specific style name.
 1. **RunsByStyleName** – This method retrieves an array of those runs in the document that have a specific style name.

 Both these methods are very similar, the only differences being the node types and the representation of the style information within the paragraph and run nodes.
-Here is an implementation of ParagraphsByStyleName shown in code example given below to find all paragraphs formatted with the specified style.
+Here is an implementation of ParagraphsByStyleName shown in the code example given below to find all paragraphs formatted with the specified style.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-styles-ExtractContentBasedOnStyles-ParagraphsByStyleName.java" >}}